-- kolla_base_distro Kolla base container image distribution.
-Options are centos, debian, rocky or ubuntu.
-Default is {{ os_distribution }}. - kolla_base_distro_version Kolla base container image distribution version.
-Default is dependent on kolla_base_distro. - kolla_docker_namespace Docker namespace to use for Kolla images.
-Default is kolla. - kolla_docker_registry URL of docker registry to use for Kolla images.
-Default is to use the value of docker_registry variable (see Docker Engine). - kolla_docker_registry_username Username to use to access a docker registry.
-Default is not set, in which case the registry will be used without authentication. - kolla_docker_registry_password Password to use to access a docker registry.
-Default is not set, in which case the registry will be used without authentication. - kolla_openstack_release Kolla OpenStack release version.
+- kolla\base\distro Kolla base container image distribution.
+Options are centos, debian, or ubuntu.
+Default is {{ os\distribution }}. - kolla\install\type Kolla container image type: binary or source.
+Default is source. - kolla\docker\namespace Docker namespace to use for Kolla images.
+Default is kolla. - kolla\docker\registry URL of docker registry to use for Kolla images.
+Default is to use the value of docker\registry variable (see Docker Engine). - kolla\docker\registry\username Username to use to access a docker registry.
+Default is not set, in which case the registry will be used without authentication. - kolla\docker\registry\password Password to use to access a docker registry.
+Default is not set, in which case the registry will be used without authentication.

+kolla\openstack\release Kolla OpenStack release version.
 This should be a Docker image tag.
-Default is the OpenStack release name (e.g. rocky) on stable branches and tagged releases, or master on the Kayobe master branch. - kolla_tag Kolla container image tag.
+Default is the OpenStack release name (e.g. rocky) on stable branches and tagged releases, or master on the Kayobe master branch.

+kolla\tag Kolla container image tag.
 This is the tag that will be applied to built container images.
-Default is kolla_openstack_release.
+Default is kolla\openstack\release.

-For example, to build the Kolla rocky images with a namespace of example, and a private Docker registry at registry.example.com:4000, using the zed release:
+For example, to build the Kolla centos binary images with a namespace of example, and a private Docker registry at registry.example.com: 4000, tagged with 7.0.0.1:

 '''

-kolla_base_distro: rocky
+kolla_base_distro: centos

+kolla_install_type: binary

 kolla_docker_namespace: example

 kolla_docker_registry: registry.example.com:4000

-kolla_openstack_release: zed
+kolla_openstack_release: 7.0.0.1

 '''